hirememorey/election_game/README.md

 ## Recent Updates

+- **Declare Candidacy Fix**: Fixed critical bug where the "Declare Candidacy" action was not available in Round 4.
+Implemented proper two-step UI flow for office selection
+- **CLI Version Removal**: Simplified the project by removing the local CLI version to focus on the web application
 - **Round Advancement Fix**: Fixed critical bug where the game would get stuck in Round 1.
 The game now properly advances through rounds when all players use their action points
 - **AI Turn Visibility**: The web version now pauses after each AI action, allowing players to see what the AI did before continuing
 - **Enhanced Error Handling**: Improved server stability and error recovery